 Nipping Fraud In the Bud

 How did such a huge accounting fraud get by the executive director, the board of directors and everyone else?
 And how could these crimes have been detected much earlier or prevented altogether?
-Here are several actions the ADGS could have taken — any one of them could have caught Heloise in the act.

-1. Consider Check Cosigning.
+1. Consider check cosigning

-It can be a hassle to implement properly but consider having checks cosigned by either the board treasurer or the president or executive director.
+It can be a hassle to implement properly but consider having checks cosigned by either the board treasurer or the president or executive director

-2. Require Review and Reconciliation
+2. Require review and reconciliation

 The executive director — or another designated employee — should review all checks before they’re dispersed and follow up by reviewing the monthly bank reconciliation.
 Make sure that no unauthorized checks clear the bank and that all adjustments are explained.
 Also remember that electronic banking, which eliminates checks, is great for efficiency but increases the need to review transactions that go through the bank account but are not supported on paper.